peterducai/etcd-tools/best_practices_book.md

 # OUTCOME

 * Give masters best resources
-* Avoid additional IO on storage or network
+* Avoid additional IO on storage or network on master nodes
 * Re-evaluate constantly with every new project or operator
 * Monitor usage and add resources accordingly